enthought/ets/docs/source/eeps/eep-4.rst

 type annotation.

-Additionally, there has been substantial change in the design of standard library support for type annotations (particularly the :module:`typing` module) through the supported versions of Python (currently 3.5 to 3.8).
+Additionally, there has been substantial change in the design of standard library support for type annotations (particularly the :mod:`typing` module) through the supported versions of Python (currently 3.5 to 3.8).
-This provides technical obstacles in mapping complex :module:`typing` types to corresponding Traits types.
+This provides technical obstacles in mapping complex :mod:`typing` types to corresponding Traits types.

 Finally, because the :class:`HasMetaTraits` class manipulates the structure